zackcreach/spritesheeter/readme.md

 ## Creating a spritesheet

+0. Clone repository by running `git clone https://github.com/zackcreach/spritesheeter.git`
+1. CD into new spritesheeter directory
-1. Run `npm install`
+2. Run `npm install`
-2. Run `npm run drag` (this creates an input folder and opens it for drag/drop)
+3. Run `npm run drag` (this creates an input folder and opens it for drag/drop)
-3. Throw your svgs into the input folder
+4. Throw your svgs into the input folder
-4. run `npm start` to create your spritesheet!
+5. run `npm start` to create your spritesheet!
-5. Create CSS selectors and implement in your HTML or JSX (examples below)
+6. Create CSS selectors and implement in your HTML or JSX (examples below)

 ## CSS Example Selectors
 ```css